Corporate Sustainability

 GOVERNANCE

-Structure and operation of the Board of Directors
+※Structure and operation of the Board of Directors

 The Board of Directors is the highest governance body of CWE.
 In conducting the Company's affairs, it shall exercise its powers with a high level of self-discipline and prudence, and assist in supervising, appointing, and instructing the management, as well as overseeing the Company's operations.
 In addition to matters that must be resolved by the shareholders' meeting in accordance with the law or the Articles of Incorporation, the Board of Directors conducts the Company's business based on its resolutions and is also responsible for formulating the Company's corporate social responsibility and sustainable development strategies.
-The CWE Board of Directors comprises seven members with extensive industry experience, including four directors and three independent directors, one of whom is a female director.
+The CWE Board of Directors comprises seven members with extensive industry experience, including four directors and three independent directors, two of whom are female directors.
 The Board members are selected in accordance with a fair, impartial, and transparent director appointment process.
 The election of directors follows a candidate nomination system, where candidates are approved by the Board of Directors and then submitted to the shareholders' meeting for final appointment.

-To establish proper governance system of the Board of Directors, improve supervision and strengthen management efficiency, we formulate the Rules of Procedure for Board of Directors's Meetings based on Article 2 of the Regulations Governing Procedure for Board of Directors Meetings of Public Companies.
+To establish proper governance system of the Board of Directors, improve supervision and strengthen management efficiency, we formulate the Rules of Procedure for Board of Directors' Meetings based on Article 2 of the Regulations Governing Procedure for Board of Directors Meetings of Public Companies.
 The CWE Board of Directors convenes at least once every quarter.
-For the operation of the Board of Directors, please refer to CWE's 2023 Annual Report.
+For the operation of the Board of Directors, please refer to CWE's 2024 Annual Report.

-Information of the Board members
+※Information of the Board members

-Title | Name | Gender / Age |
+| Title | Name | Gender / Age |

 Experience (Education) | Attendance in Person |